scaled/scaled/README.md

 Scaled will install itself into `~/.scaled` on a non-Mac, and `~/Library/Application Support/Scaled` on a Mac.
 Let's call that directory `SCALED_HOME`.
-You can invoke Scaled via `spam`, but it's cumbersome, instead symlink `SCALED_HOME/Packages/scaled-editor/scaled` into your `~/bin` directory or wherever you like to put things so that they are on your shell path, and then invoke Scaled via `scaled`.
+You can invoke Scaled via `spam`, but it's cumbersome, instead symlink `SCALED_HOME/Packages/scaled-editor/scaled` into your `~/bin` directory (or wherever you like to put things so that they are on your shell path), and then invoke Scaled via `scaled`.

 If you have the `nc` program installed (`brew install netcat`), the `scaled` script will use it to communicate with an already running instance of Scaled when possible.
-Thus you can invoke `scaled somefile` on the command line and that file will be opened in the already running Scaled, or Scaled will be launched if needed.
+Thus you can invoke `scaled somefile` on the command line and that file will be opened in the already running Scaled if one exists, or Scaled will be launched otherwise.

 ## Packages

 By default, Scaled comes only with basic text editing capabilities.
-To properly Feel the Magic (tm), you will need to install some packages.
-You can list the available packages via:
+To properly Feel the Magic™, you will need to install some packages.
+You can list the available packages via
 ```
 spam list --all
 ```